 Create your scorecard

-We get you started with a default scorecard, but you can also create your own -- you can even create multiple scorecards by creating custom scorecard fields.
+We get you started with a default scorecard, but you can also create your own — you can even create multiple scorecards by creating custom scorecard fields.

-Note that Scorecards are updated once so if you want multiple people to weigh in, it's best to have a live collaborative session or request they provide comments for each feature.
+Note: Each feature can only have one score.
+So if you want multiple people to weigh in, it's best to have a live collaborative session or request they provide comments for each feature.

 Change scorecard formula values

 The best way to change formula metrics on a scorecard is to modify an existing scorecard rather than create a new one to replace it.
 This preserves all of the existing data and recalculates the total based on the revised formula (with the new criteria set to 0).